conduktor/kafka-stack-docker-compose/README.md

 ![logo](https://raw.githubusercontent.com/conduktor/conduktor.io-public/refs/heads/main/logo/logo-signature.png)
 # An open-source project by [Conduktor](https://conduktor.io/)

-This project is sponsored by [Conduktor.io](https://www.conduktor.io/), the Enterprise Data Management Platform for Streaming.
+This project is sponsored by [Conduktor.io](https://www.conduktor.io/), the Kafka Operations Platform for developers.

 Once you have started your cluster, you can use Conduktor to easily manage it.
 Just connect against `localhost:9092`.
 If you are on Mac or Windows and want to connect from another container, use `host.docker.internal:29092`